Saveer29/MovieRentals/README.md

 Install MongoDB: Install the latest version of MongoDB and make sure its running

-Install Dependencies: navigate to nodejs folder and use the command "npm i"
+Install Dependencies: Navigate to nodejs folder and use the command "npm i" to install dependencies

-Populate the Database: Navigate to the NodeJS folder and use the command "node seed.js"
+Populate the Database: Navigate to the NodeJS folder and use the command "node seed.js", there are two admin accounts that will be stored in the database read About version 1.0.0: below for more details.

 Optional: Run Automated Tests: Use the command "npm test", to make sure theres no errors before you start the server